proshoumma/react-native-off-canvas-menu/README.md

 * Scroll support for a long listed menu
 * Automatically change scene for each menu item
 * Hardware back button handling for Android
+* Navigate to a menu item dynamically
+* Change title of menu item dynamically

 Created with [React Native Animated](https://facebook.github.io/react-native/docs/animated.html) library.
 The component is compatible with Android only.
 There is an example app with this repository in the `example` folder.